Quick Takeaway

 The key here is speed and technique.
 You want quick, short strokes rather than slow, circular motions.
 I’ve found that matcha preparation techniques like this can actually produce results that rival traditional methods.

-The Mason Jar Shake Technique
+What is the Mason Jar Shake Technique for Matcha Froth?

 This might sound unconventional, but shaking matcha in a jar is surprisingly effective.
 It’s perfect when you’re learning how to froth matcha tea without bamboo whisk and want something foolproof.